trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

-The team brainstorms about where all this new thinking about how things hang together and work might lead and further develop their ideas about what productivity actually means on the plant floor in light of the physicists thinking framework.
-And they start to see the bigger picture, namely that they have been running their plant in the wrong way all the time and that things that they thought of as "increasing" efficiency, in the big picture do nothing of that sort and actually lead to a decrease in productivity, since they actively stop them from making money, since they increase operational expenses and inventory, without increasing throughput.
+The team brainstorms about where all this new thinking about how things hang together and work might lead and further develop their ideas about what productivity  means on the plant floor in light of the physicists thinking framework.
+And they start to see the bigger picture, namely that they have been running their plant in the wrong way all the time and that things that they thought of as "increasing" efficiency, in the big picture do nothing of that sort and  lead to a decrease in productivity, since they actively stop them from making money, since they increase operational expenses and inventory, without increasing throughput.
 And finally the protagonist arranges another meeting with the physicist guru.

 ## Chapter 11